Types Of Ovens (Ultimate Design & Buying Guide)

 Start off my removing your current oven or range.
 Get accurate measurements as much as possible.
 Dispose of that appliance or at least make sure that it’s completely removed from the premises.

 Next, you need to cut out the width.
 With the use of a measuring tape, measure out the width that you need to cut out from one cabinet to the other.
 The width is the side to side measurement.
+Then you need to measure out the depth.
+The depth refers to the measurement from the front of the oven top to the back.

 Then you need to measure out the cutout height.
 Make sure you account for any uneven flooring.
 Do note that some kitchens have flooring material that only goes up to the cabinetry which can create a surface that is not level.
-Most ovens come with customizable leg heights so measure for a typical height within a 36-inch range or so.
+Most units come with customizable leg heights so measure for a typical height within a 36-inch range or so.

 And lastly, you need to map out the oven’s pathway from the entrance of your home towards its destined location in the kitchen.
 Take any doorways and hallways into account while you’re at it.
-Make sure that you have enough space in the house for the oven to actually make it through.
+Make sure that you have enough space in the house for the appliance to actually make it through.

 Single Oven